Why is vaccination so important?

 What is immunity?

 When the body is infected with a microbe (virus, bacterium, parasite or fungus), it stimulates the production of important immune cells.
-After recovery from a disease, some of the immune cells will "remember" the microbes that the body was infected with.
+After recovery from a disease, some of the immune cells will "remember" these microbes.
 This is called immunological memory.
 Next time the body is exposed to the same type of microbe, the immune system will recognise it.
 The body's defence against the disease becomes faster and more powerful and can prevent the person from becoming ill.
 This is naturally acquired active immunity.